 Enjoying local food has become a big part of my travels lately.
 Refilling energy levels with a nice meal, tasting some local flavors – it all forms an opinion about the destination.
 And if we are traveling off season, when the weather is not great, good dining option become crucial.
 That’s exactly what happened to us in Moscow this year in November.
 Luckily, we had two amazing guides who showed us around.
-As a result, we decided to compile a full Moscow foodies guide for like minded travelers!
+As a result, we decided to compile a full Moscow foodies guide with Food you need to try in Moscow for like minded travelers!

 Located right next to metro station Ploshchad’ Revolyutsii, this cute little Italian style cafe is a great place to have a quick lunch or enjoy a hot coffee.
 Conveniently located, it’s easy to stop by at this cafe on your way to/from the Red Square, Bolshoi Theater is also right next door, as well as the famous shopping center Okhotny Ryad.
 The prices are decent and the service is excellent.
 I recommend salmon pasta and Napoleon cake for dessert.

 Address: Teatralnaya Platz 5/3, Moscow 129110, Russia

 Decorated in the Soviet style, this modern cafe has almost anything you can imagine from the Russian cuisine – dumplings, Borscht soup, hering, Russian salads and many more!
 Some of the waiters speak English.
 The house is always full, so you might have to wait to get seated.
 But that’s a good thing – it’s very popular with the locals!
 The service is a bit slow, but the waiters were friendly and polite.
 The prices are great, too!

 Address: Arbat St., 29 | metro Arbatskaya, Smolenskaya